 Since that time, the Fine Arts Festival, its membership, along with generous contributions from the citizens of Waupaca and beyond, are responsible for helping to support and bring the Arts to Waupaca.

 The three main branches of the Fine Arts Festival include: The Waupaca Community Chorus and Civic Orchestra, the Waupaca Community Theatre & Children’s Theatre, and the Waupaca Art Show.
-The year 2016 marked the Festival’s 53rd anniversary of providing cultural opportunities to the citizens of the greater Waupaca area.
+The year 2023 marks the Festival’s 60th anniversary of providing cultural opportunities to the citizens of the greater Waupaca area.
 The Fine Arts Festival has given to the citizens of Waupaca and its surrounding area an opportunity to develop their talents as singers, musicians, artists and actors.
 They’ve discovered new heights for their creative abilities.
 The Festival’s various cultural events have reached an audience of thousands of people and helped them grow in their appreciation of the arts.

 Board of Directors